Last chance to take USCGA safe boating course in 2015

 Hypothermia is not “freezing to death,” nor is it “frostbite,” and it can kill at temperatures well above freezing.
 To give you an idea of how much time you have if you fall overboard when the water temperature drops, consider this: water temperature 50-60 degrees, unconsciousness can occur in 1-2 hours, death 1-6 hours.
 If water temperature is 40-50 degrees, unconsciousness can occur in 30-60 minutes, death 1-3 hours.
 If you plan to be on the water this fall and winter, there are things you can do to prevent hypothermia.

-Most boating fatalities happen to women, minorities, and children under 18.
+Happen to women, minorities and children under the age of 18.

 The law only requires that you have one life jacket per person on board.